adultfishchen/Plaid-CTF-2020-mojo-chrome/README.md

 Our task is to RCE chromium browser, after applying .diff file.

-We are also provided generated mojo-js files to interact with the IPC.
+The generated mojo-js files are also provided for interacting with the IPC.